Shimokitazawa Shopping 下北沢 買い物

 Shimokitazawa Green Garden Building, 2−26-14 Kitazawa, Setagaya-ku, Tokyo 155-0031

 Shimokita Garage Department 東洋百貨店

-Shimokita Garage Department Store, or "Toyo Hyakkaten" in Japanese, is a big taste of apparel grunge north of the station, comprising over twenty individual stores in a shared space, department-store-style.
+Shimokita Garage Department Store, or "Toyo Hyakkaten" in Japanese, offers big dollops of apparel grunge north of the station, and is made up ofover twenty individual stores in a shared space, department-store-style.
 Most of the characterful little shops housed here are for second-hand clothing, but include several jewelry and accessory stores - several with original goods, shoe stores, and even bicycles.
 A jumbly bedlam of shopping that definitely deserves a wander through.
 (You might even catch a musical performance taking place here.)

 2-25-8 Kitazawa, Setagaya-ku, Tokyo 155-0031

 Hours: noon (11am for some stores) - 8pm (9pm for some stores).

 Shimokita Garage Department website (Japanese only)

 Rag Tag Shimokitazawa